Africa

 Day 4

-On the return journey we recommend driving through naval Simons Town and visit the resident penguin colony at Boulders Beach.
-Time permitting, you can also visit the world famous Kirstenbosch Gardens before returning to Cape Town.
+On the return journey we recommend driving through naval Simons Town to visit the resident penguin colony at Boulders Beach before returning to your hotel.

 Day 5

-Enjoy the stunning scenery of the West Coast, as you drive 2-hours to Langebaan.
+Enjoy the stunning scenery of West Coast National Park, as you drive 2-hours to Langebaan Lagoon.

-This rugged lagoon is a Ramsar Wetland of international significance, with thousands of seabirds roosting on the nearby sheltered islands.
-Large concentrations of flamingos and migrants can also be seen wading on the salt marshes.
+Over 250 bird species have been recorded on and around this rugged lagoon, which is a RAMSAR Wetland of international significance.
+Thousands of seabirds roost on the nearby sheltered islands, and large concentrations of flamingos and migrants can be seen wading on the salt marshes.

-In West Coast National Park on the shores of the lagoon, you can see zebra, wildebeest, eland, red hartebeest, grysbok, caracal and rock hyrax.
+On the shores of the lagoon, you can also see zebra, wildebeest, eland, red hartebeest, grysbok, caracal and rock hyrax.
 Migrating whales may be seen between July and November.

 Day 6